usnistgov/800-63-3/sp800-63c/sec8_security.md

 and transmit it to the authenticated subscriber for this purpose.
 When this secret is used to authenticate to the RP, this temporary secret will be referred to as a secondary authenticator.
-Secondary authenticators include assertions in the front-channel model, session keys in Kerberos, assertion references in the back-channel model, and cookies used for authentication.
+Secondary authenticators include assertions in the front-channel model, session keys in Kerberos, assertion references in the back-channel model, and cookies used for session management.
 The threats to the secondary authenticator are as follows:

 -   *Secondary authenticator manufacture* - An attacker may attempt to